Volcanic Ash as a Sustainable Binder Material

 Figure 4.

-Setting time of fused alkali-activated mortars.
-The mortars obtained with 30%, 40%, 50% and 60% MK were labelled as Z1, Z2, Z3 and Z4, respectively [34].
+Open in a new tabSetting time of fused alkali-activated mortars, distinguished by MK proportions of 30%, 40%, 50%, and 60%, respectively labeled as Z1, Z2, Z3, and Z4 [34].

 5.2.
-Density, Apparent Porosity and Water Absorption
+Density, Apparent Porosity, and Water Absorption

 5.3.
 Compressive Strength of Mortars